Creating a Faux Brick Wall

 This is where we went wrong just having cuts made and coming home realizing it wasn’t going to line up perfectly like it should.
 If you plan how they will line up in advance you’ll save yourself a lot of time!
 And pro-tip if you didn’t know, you can have Home Depot make the cuts for you.
 If you have your measurements in advance and plan the pattern on the spot, you can go home ready to hang up the panels and do the whole project in less than a few hours!

 If you have any plugs of phone jacks, be sure to measure and cut a hole for those.
 We found an Exacto-knife worked great, and we cut ours smaller than the hole so our covers would sit on top.

 You’ll start by nailing your faux wall panels to the wall.
 We found it was best to find the studs and do a couple in the row of each stud.
 This kept things smooth and even.
 Match up your next panel and do the same until the entire wall is up.

 How to German Smear a Faux Brick Wall

 Several people are content to stop there, and if you want that color of brick then go for it!
-We wanted a whitewashed natural look, so we went ahead and did something called a German Smear.
-This involves applying a thick coat of spackle, primarily in the cracks, and using a putty knife to smear it along the rest of the wall.
+We wanted a whitewashed natural look, so we went ahead and did something called a German Smear (German Schmear).
+This involves applying a thick coat of spackle, primarily in the cracks.
+You’ll also use a putty knife to smear it along the rest of the wall.

-The scraping motion thins it out on the actual brick, while applying thick coats to the grout and hides the seam of the panels well.
-To help make this easier to explain, we decided to just make a quick movie tutorial so it’s super simple to see what I attempted to explain above.
+The scraping motion thins it out on the actual brick.
+It also applies thick coats to the grout and hides the seam of the panels well.
+We wanted to make this as easy as possible to explain.
+So, we decided to just make a quick movie tutorial.
+This way it’s super simple to see what I attempted to explain above.